crittercism/apteligent-xamarin-sdk/README.md

 1. Configure correct Provisions for
 1. Initialize Crittercism

-For more information regarding the Xamarin Android Crittercism refer to the  [Crittercism docs](http://docs.crittercism.com/android/ios.html)
+For more information regarding the Apteligent Xamarin iOS component refer to the [Apteligent docs](https://docs.apteligent.com/ios/ios.html)

 ### Dsym file for iOS